-- a.
-Consumption reduction methods shall be intensified as needed and one or more of the following mandatory restrictions shall be in effect: - i.
+- viii.
+A construction water use plan shall be submitted to the district that addresses how impacts to existing water users will be mitigated (such as dust control). - ix.
+With the exception of landscapes watered with non-potable water, installation of new turf or hydroseed is prohibited. - 5.
+Stage 5.
+Water Shortage Crisis: Savings up to 50%.
+Increase of water supply conservation actions that require a reduction in water use.
+Source of supply for the water system is severely curtailed to the level that requires each customer to restrict their water use.
+All conservation measures implemented in Stage 1-4 shall remain in effect.
+Water consumption reduction methods from Stage 1-4 shall may be intensified as needed.
+Production will may be monitored daily for compliance with necessary reductions from customer baseline. - a.
+All eConsumption reduction methods shall be intensified as needed and one or more of the following mandatory restrictions shall be in effect: - i.
 District may impose further restrictions on outdoor irrigation of exterior vegetation, including complete cessation in irrigation on properties. - ii.
 Repair leaks or faulty sprinklers within 1 day. - iii.
 Existing pools shall not be emptied and refilled using potable water unless required for public health and safety purposes. - iv.
 Water use for new landscape installations or renovations is not authorized. - v.
 Previous waivers will be revoked. - vi.
 Water use may be restricted to human health and safety purposes. - vii.
 Customer rationing may be implemented as compared to a water use baseline determined by the district. - viii.
 Shortage condition measures shall be updated as needed. - ix.
 Catastrophic event actions may be deemed necessary (such as a boil water order and/or other actions). - Stage 6.
 Emergency Water Shortage: Savings greater than 50% requiring reduction in water use.
-Source of supply for the water system is severely curtailed to the level that requires each customer to restrict their water use for only human health and safety purposes.

-In the event of an unforeseeable disaster or water emergency such as an earthquake or other major disruption in the water supply or any emergency that prevents the district from meeting the water demands of the community, the general manager is authorized to implement the emergency provisions of this chapter as provided herein.
+Source of supply for the water system is severely curtailed to the level that requires each customer to restrict their water use for only human health and safety purposes. - In the event of an unforeseeable disaster or water emergency such as an earthquake or other major disruption in the water supply or any emergency that prevents the district from meeting the water demands of the community, the general manager is authorized to implement the emergency provisions of this chapter as provided herein.
 Public notice will follow enactment of said provision by publishing notice of said action in a newspaper of general circulation.

 All measures implemented in Stages 1-5 shall remain in effect.
-Water consumption reduction methods from Stage 1-5 may be intensified as needed.
-Production may be monitored continually for compliance with necessary reductions from customer baseline.
+Water consumption reduction methods from Stage 1-5 shall may be intensified as needed.
+Production will may be monitored continually for compliance with necessary reductions from customer baseline.